 Translator Scandinavia’s General Terms and Conditions

-These General Terms and Conditions are used in connection with the purchase of translation and supplementary services from Translator Scandinavia AB (hereafter called the Supplier).
+These General Terms and Conditions are used in connection with the purchase of translation and supplementary services from Translator Scandinavia AB (hereafter called the Provider).

 The Purchaser is obliged

-to provide the Supplier with information and materials such that the task can be performed as per the Purchaser’s wishes, both in terms of quality and within given time and cost frameworks,
+to provide the Provider with information and materials such that the assignment can be performed as per the Purchaser’s wishes, both in terms of quality and within given time and cost frameworks,

-to always have a contact responsible for the Supplier, with authority to make binding decisions for the Purchaser on issues regarding task performance,
+to always have a contact responsible for the Provider, with authority to make binding decisions for the Purchaser on issues regarding performance of the assignment,

 to adhere to the schedule where the Purchaser’s commitments are concerned,